dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/02-prompt-engineering.md

 ### Hands-On Exercise
 Using the **RACE Model**, draft a prompt to generate a 5-question multiple-choice quiz based on a specific paragraph from Chapter 1.
 Then, refine the prompt by adding a constraint to "provide feedback for both correct and incorrect answers."

----
-*References:*
-- Digital Strategy Ireland (2025). *The ARTISAN Instruction Framework: A Systematic Methodology for Effective LLM Prompting*.
-- Infopro Learning (2024). *The RACE Model for AI Prompting in Instructional Design*.
-- Mollick, E. (2024). *Co-Intelligence: Living and Working with AI*.
-Portfolio.